COVID-19 Vaccine Information

-Additional Vaccine Information:
+Additional Vaccine Information

 Both COVID-19 vaccine doses will be free for members.

 There is a remote chance that vaccines could cause a severe allergic reaction.
 This would likely occur within an hour of receiving the vaccine.

 Mild symptoms including muscle pain at the injection site, low-grade fever, and/or headache have been reported over the first few days after vaccination.
 Long-term side effects from vaccines are rare.
 Most side effects are expected to occur within the first six weeks of a vaccine.
 The clinical trials will follow vaccine participants for two years, which will give us more information about long-term side effects in the future.

 Immunity (up to 95% effectiveness) will be achieved 6-8 weeks after you receive the first dose, but you must also receive the second dose in order to achieve full immunity.
 You should still wear a mask after vaccination.

-- Because initial supplies of the COVID-19 vaccine will be limited, the Virginia Department of Health (VHP) plans to adopt the recommendation from the CDC and Advisory Committee on Immunization Practices (ACIP) to distribute the vaccine in phases:
+Because initial supplies of the COVID-19 vaccine will be limited, the Virginia Department of Health plans to adopt the recommendation from the Centers for Disease Control and Prevention (CDC) and Advisory Committee on Immunization Practices (ACIP) to distribute the vaccine in phases:

-- Optima Health is actively monitoring the situation and will provide more detailed information as it becomes available.
+Optima Health is actively monitoring the situation and will provide more detailed information as it becomes available.
 You may also visit the Virginia Department of Health and The Centers for Disease Control and Prevention (CDC) websites for more information.